Scaseco/R2-RML-Toolkit/README.md

 ## RML Execution via SPARQL

-The RML Jena Plugin adds additional SPARQL functions and context symbols to run the SPARQL queries obtained from the RML conversion via Jena's ARQ engine.
+The module [r2rml-jena-arq](/r2rml-jena-arq) registers additional SPARQL functions and context symbols with Jena's ARQ SPARQL engine.
+This allows one to idiomatically run the SPARQL queries obtained from the RML conversion.
 In the code below, the `ResourceMgr` is used to deal with dynamic resources, such as database connections, that are obtained on-demand during query execution.
 Closing the `ResourceMgr` frees those dymanic resources.